NeoResearch/neo2-yellowpaper/sections/08_dBFT.md

 _This section is part of the Community Yellow Paper ^[See [Community Yellow Paper repository](https://github.com/neoresearch/yellowpaper)] initiative, a community-driven technical specification for Neo blockchain._

 Various studies in the literature dealt with partially synchronous and fully asynchronous Byzantine Fault Tolerant systems [@Hao2018DynnamicPBFT; @Duan:2018:BAB:3243734.3243812; @miller2016honey], but few of them were really applied in a live Smart Contract (SC) Scenario with plenty of distinct decentralized applications.
-It is noteworthy that append storage applications poses different level of challenges compared to the current need of SC transactions persisting, which involve State Machine Replication (SMR) [@schneider1990implementing].
+It is noteworthy that append storage applications poses different level of challenges compared to the current need of SC transactions persisting, which involve State Machine Replication [@schneider1990implementing].
 In addition, a second important fact to be considered is related to the finality in appending information to the ledger.
 Final users, merchants and exchanges want to precisely know if their transaction was definitively processed or still could be reverted.
-Differently than most part of previous works in the literature, NEO blockchain [@Neo2015WP] proposed a Consensus mechanism with **one block finality** in the **first layer**.
+Differently than most part of previous works in the literature, NEO blockchain proposed a Consensus mechanism with **one block finality** in the **first layer** [@Neo2015WP].
-Besides its notorious advantages for real case applications, this characteristic imposes some constraints, also additional vulnerabilities and challenges.7
+Besides its notorious advantages for real case applications, this characteristic imposes some constraints, also additional vulnerabilities and challenges.

 This technical material posses the main goal of highlighting the main adaptions from the classical Practical Byzantine Fault Tolerance (pBFT) to the Delegated Byzantine